SamuelTallet/SketchUp-Universal-Importer-Plugin/docs/README.md

 Installation
 ------------

 1. Be sure to have SketchUp 2017 or newer and Windows.
-(MacOS is not supported.)
+(MacOS isn't supported.)
 2. Download latest Universal Importer plugin from the [SketchUcation PluginStore](https://sketchucation.com/plugin/2275-universal_importer).
 3. Install plugin following this [guide](https://help.sketchup.com/article/3000263).